p208p2002/git-drive/README.md

 1. Get your token
 > Settings > Developer settings > ersonal access tokens > Generate new token

-2. Create a token with "repo:status" and "public_repo" option
+2. Create a token with "repo(Full control of private repositories)" option

 3. Create your exclusive Repo for Git Drive